-Start Days and Schedule
+Start Days and Schedule:

-The first day of school is Tuesday, September 6th for grade 9 students only.
+The first day of school is Tuesday, September 5th for grade 9 students only.
 As in previous years, we reserve the first day of school to orient our incoming ninth grade students to high school.
 Upon entering Morse for the first time, students will be assisted in finding their advisory room, where they will receive a fresh copy of their class schedule.
 Students will spend most of the day in their Advisory groups, where they will learn their class schedule, become familiar with the building, procedures, and traditions that make Morse a special place to go to school.
-Ninth grade students will also attend all of their classes for about 15 minutes, where they will meet their teachers, receive a list of needed supplies, and start reviewing course expectations.
+Ninth-grade students will also attend all of their classes for about 15 minutes, where they will meet their teachers, receive a list of needed supplies, and start reviewing course expectations.
 The intention of this day is to give the Class of 2026 a little more knowledge and confidence before they attend school with all grades present.
 Students should bring something to write with and something to write on, as well as their school-issued Chromebook (if they attended an RSU1 school in previous years).

-The first day of school is Wednesday, September 7th for all students, grades 9-12.
+The first day of school is Wednesday, September 6th for all students, grades 9-12.

-Morse and Bath Tech will host an open house on the evening of September 15th from 5:00 - 6:00 PM.
+Morse and Bath Tech will host an open house on the evening of September 27th from 5:30 - 6:30 PM.
 The Morse Student Services Team will also host a post-secondary planning session for senior students and families in the Montgomery Theater from 6:00 - 7:00 PM.
 All students and family members are welcome to join us for our open house, see the school and briefly meet teachers.
-We hope to see you on September 15th!
+We hope to see you on September 27th!

-Daily Bell Schedule
+Daily Bell Schedule:

 Morse will run the same daily class schedule as we did last year, with some slight changes surrounding our lunch times.
 An image of the schedule is below.
 This schedule will be explained in classes and Advisory on the first day of school.
 Students who attend a Bath Tech program will have a slightly modified schedule that will also be explained on the first day of school.

-Builder Block (RTI)
+Builder Block (RTI):

-Lunch & Breakfast
+Lunch & Breakfast:

 We are thankful that all students can eat lunch & breakfast in the cafeteria for free again this school year.
 The free lunch and breakfast applies to full meals only; there will be a-la-carte items that will be for sale in the cafeteria as well.
 Please contact the food service director, Melissa Cole, for more information: firstname.lastname@example.org.

 All students who would like to park in the student parking lot are required to register for a parking permit with Mrs. Levasseur, firstname.lastname@example.org 443-8250 - ext 1, in the main office at Morse.
 Students will need to show their license, return a completed parking contract signed by a parent, and pay $10 to cover the cost of the permit.
 Parking permits will be issued to seniors first; remaining parking spots will be given to underclassmen as available.
 If a student does not receive a parking permit at the school, they may park at the tennis courts parking lot at the McMann Field Complex.

-Open Campus Privileges
+Open Campus Privileges: